thycotic/ss-docs/remote-password-changing/custom-password-changers/creating-a-custom-password-changer/index.md

    * Use the Plus button to save a row.
 ![image-save](images\save.png)

    ![image-edit-commands](images\edit-commands.png)

 1. Edit the **Verify Password Changed Commands** to create the command set for checking that the password is valid.
-These commands are used by Heartbeat and after a password change to verify that the change was successful.
+These commands are used by heartbeat and after a password change to verify that the change was successful.

 1. When you are finished editing the commands, scroll to the bottom and click **Back** to return to the overview screen and access test actions for your new password changer.
 To edit advanced commands and settings, see the instructions below.